3 -- A brief history of operating systems

 Neither of these represents any kind of revolutionary new approach to operating systems.
 Windows CE is a direct descendant of Windows, freed from dependency on the Intel x86 family and stripped of the baggage of "integration" with a full suite of office productivity tools.
 Android, in turn, is based on Linux, stripped of the assumption that the shell or a window manager will be the primary application launchers.

-A third thread has woven into both of these systems, and that is the desire of many major players to lock down the system, controlling what applications the user is permitted to launch, what files the user is permitted to store, and where control is not possible, allowing for pervasive monitoring of the actions taken by users of mobile platforms.
+A third thread has woven into both of these systems, and that is the desire of many major players to lock down the system, controlling what applications the user is permitted to launch, what file the user is permitted to store, and where control is not possible, allowing for pervasive monitoring of the actions taken by users of mobile platforms.
 This has led to innvations such as trusted platform monitors, but it also raises serious questions about the relationship between operating system developers and civil liberties.
 Is it ethical for programmers to write code that permits pervasive surveilance of cellphone users?
 Probably not.